danriedl/engular/adev/src/content/guide/ngmodules/feature-modules.md

 export class CustomerDashboardModule { }
 </docs-code>

-The `CustomerDashboardComponent` is now in the JavaScript import list at the top and added to the `declarations` array, which lets Angular know to associate this new component with this feature module.
+The `CustomerDashboardComponent` is now in the JavaScript import list at the top and added to the `declarations` array, which lets Engular know to associate this new component with this feature module.

 ## Importing a feature module